 CCNW now offering Bra, Prosthetic and Hat Fittings at the Valley

-Starting in June, Cancer Care Northwest's Valley Office will be offering free bra and prosthesis fittings once a month to patients and community members alike.
+Cancer Care Northwest's Valley Office provides free bra and prosthetic fittings once a month to patients and community members alike.
 A trained professional will be on-site to help folks find the best solution that fits their needs.
 Scarves, hats and wigs will also be available upon request.
-The next set of fittings is scheduled for Friday, September 5, 2014.
+Fittings are scheduled every first Friday of the month.
 Contact CCNW's Patient Navigator Wednesday Shields to set up your appointment today!

 The Oncology Counseling and Stress Management Department is Expanding

 Cancer Care Northwest would like to welcome Allison Bennett to the Oncology Counseling and Stress Management Department.
 Allison earned her MSW with an emphasis in Mental Heatlh from Southern California University.
 She specializes in trauma counseling and has been trained in Eye Movement Desensitization Reprocessing (EMDR).
 She recently joined the Association for Oncology Social Work and is eager to be part of Cancer Care Northwest's vision of comprehensive, innovative, commpassionate integrated care.